Create Dashboards and Widgets to monitor and view your events in realtime

 To start working with dashboards, the first action is to create a new dashboard for your repository or to access previously created dashboards.
 See Managing Dashboards for more information.

-When you have a dashboard organized properly, you can work with it and perform a series of operations; for example, granting access to others without allowing access to the data.
-See Using Dashboards for more information.
+When you have a dashboard organized properly, you can work with it and perform a series of operations, they are described in detail at Using Dashboards.
+For example, you can grant access to others without allowing access to the data, by sharing the dashboard — see Sharing Dashboards for more information on how to enable/disable access to shared dashboards.

 You may want to make various changes to your existing dashboards, such as editing labels, filtering data, or changing the time frame.
 See Editing Dashboards for more information.